 Reducing business risk helps reduce costs and improve productivity and profitability.
 Reducing risk is perhaps the most important way to improve business performance.
-If risk is reduced it leads to lower costs and better performance.
-For every expense a business eliminates, it directly improves the profitability of a company.
+Reduced risk leads to lower costs and better performance.
+Every expense a business eliminates directly improves profitability.
 Maximizing staff productivity drives quality and profitability.
-Improving quality also builds reputation.
+Improving quality builds reputation.

 Let’s review some ways a company can reduce risk.

 The Cloud, with its built-in redundancies, virtually eliminates hardware failure.
 In the event of a hardware failure in the cloud, well designed infrastructure quickly recovers with minimal disruption to your firms’ operations.

 Unexpected hardware failure can cause IT outages and downtime.
 Depending on the failure, your data might also be at risk.
 A businesses’ data is one of its most precious assets.
 Hardware downtime reduces employee productivity.
 Your staff can only do so much without technology.
 An outage can cause a large unplanned expense to repair or replace broken equipment while your staff sits idle costing productivity and money.